zifeng175mo/dynamo/runtime/rust/python-wheel/README.md

 distributed across the server instances in each server's output.
 If only one server instance is started, you should see the requests go to that server each time.

+# Performance

+The performance impacts of synchrononizing the Python and Rust async runtimes is a critical consideration when optimizing the performance of a highly concurrent and parallel distributed system.

+The Python GIL is a global critical section and is ultimately the death of parallelism.
+To compound that, when Rust async futures become ready, accessing the GIL on those async event loop needs to be considered carefully.
+Under high load, accessing the GIL or performing CPU intenstive tasks on on the event loop threads can starve out other async tasks for CPU resources.
+However, performing a `tokio::task::spawn_blocking` is not without overheads as well.

+If bouncing many small message back-and-forth between the Python and Rust event loops where Rust requires GIL access, this is pattern where moving the code from Python to Rust will give you significant gains.